codenart/codenart.github.io/_posts/2-css/2017-08-24-css-5-positioning-properties.md

 element relatively to `parent container`.
 Conditionally, the parent container's position must not be `static`.

-We're gonna make a simple use of the `absolute` value by sketching a product card which has a small sale-off tag.
-It's just a sketch and have no product's information.
-So, we're gonna make the card `blue` and the sale-off tag `red`.
+We're gonna see a simple use of the `absolute` value by sketching a product card which has a small sale-off tag.
+It's just a sketch and has no product's information. :D

 `HTML code:`
 <script src="https://gist.github.com/codenart/87a51fa031ae939031847c8ec28080fc.js"></script>